darrelmiller/azure-content/articles/api-management/api-management-sample-logtoeventhub.md

 <properties
-   pageTitle="Connecting API Management Gateway to Event Hubs for Logging and Analytics" description="Connecting API Management Gateway to Event Hubs for Logging and Analytics" services="api-management" documentationCenter="" authors="darrelmiller"
+   pageTitle="Connecting API Management Gateway to Event Hubs for Logging and Monitoring" description="Connecting API Management Gateway to Event Hubs for Logging and Monitoring" services="api-management" documentationCenter="" authors="darrelmiller"